How to terminate a Linux screen session

 Another key feature of Linux Screen is its ability to support shared sessions.
 This allows multiple users to connect to the same Screen session, enabling collaboration and remote assistance.
 This can be especially useful in scenarios where multiple team members need to work on the same project or troubleshoot an issue together.

-To demonstrate the basic usage of Linux Screen, let's consider the following example:
+To demonstrate the basic usage of Linux Screen, let's start a new Screen session.
+Open your terminal and type the following command:

 screen